MikeCroall/craft-show-entry-cards/README.md

 ### GitHub Pages deployment

-The GitHub Pages deployment is automatically performed by any push to the default branch if the build, test, lint, and audit CI passes.
+The GitHub Pages deployment is automatically performed by any push to the default branch if all other CI passes.